bigbio/quantms/docs/output.md

 the same quantities as the consensusXML but rearranged in a "long" table format with additional information about the experimental design used by MSstats.

+#### OpenMS formats

+In addition to the consensusXML and idXML formats, OpenMS generates other formats that can help the downstream analysis of the quantms results.

+- peptide_out.tsv: The peptide output (peptide_out.tsv) from [ProteinQuantifier](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_ProteinQuantifier.html) contains a peptide table with the corresponding quantification data.
+- protein_out.tsv: The protein output (protein_out.tsv) from [ProteinQuantifier](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/TOPP_ProteinQuantifier.html) contains the protein information including quantification values.

 #### mzTab

 A complete [mzTab](https://github.com/HUPO-PSI/mzTab) file ready for submission to [PRIDE](https://www.ebi.ac.uk/pride/).